Playground biometrics demo BioID home page

 Of course there are many ways to install BWS in a Kubernetes cluster.
 Here we give an example using an Azure Kubernetes service cluster.
 Before you begin, please read through the prerequisites for BWS on-premises installations.

-In the example we start with an existing Azure Kubernetes service cluster, that has some additional controllers installed:
+In the example we start with an existing Azure Kubernetes service cluster, that has some additional controllers installed (only required for secure connections):

 Secrets